Tanz0rz/haxe-fmod/docs/guides/callbacks.md

 ## System events

 `StudioSystem.setSystemCallback(handler, ?coreMask, ?studioMask)` installs one `SystemCallback` for events the systems themselves raise.
 The binding delivers them as `SystemEvent` values through the same per-frame drain.
 The constructors are `DeviceListChanged`, `DeviceLost`, and `Error(info)` from the core system, and `BankUnload(path)`, `LiveUpdateConnected`, and `LiveUpdateDisconnected` from Studio. `Error` arrives once `SystemCallbacks.CORE_ERROR` is in the core mask, with FMOD's error callback struct as `FmodErrorCallbackInfo`.
+Its `instance` field is a lookup by address, done a frame later.
+An object released and replaced in between makes it name the new object.

 A second registration replaces the handler. `clearSystemCallback()` removes it.